 In a saucepan over medium heat, combine the brown sugar, honey, butter, maple syrup and water and heat until the mixture starts to bubble.
 Stir in the salt and vanilla.

 Pour this over the oats and nuts, stirring well to coat.

 It should be moist – stir in another tablespoon or two of water if it isn’t.
 Let stand for about ten minutes.

-When the granola came out of the oven the “muffins” were nice and golden brown, extra crunchy on the outside and just slightly soft and chewy on the inside.
-Before they cool and harden completely, break each muffin up with your hands into bite-sized chunks and allow to cool completely.
-Store in a covered container at room temperature.
+When the granola comes out of the oven it should be nice and golden brown, extra crunchy on the outside and just slightly soft and chewy on the inside.
+Let cool completely then break it up into clusters and store in a covered container at room temperature.